joshmzamora/OSC-Bridge/README.md

 __Docs in progress.__

-A simple program that runs static HTML/JavaScript files as full-screen desktop applications and enables OSC communication for new networking possibilities.
+A simple program that runs static HTML/JavaScript files as full-screen desktop applications and enables (optional) OSC communication for new networking possibilities.

+## Installation

 Tested on Windows 11, functional on Mac but needs testing

-## Installation

 - Download and install latest [release](https://github.com/yonatanrozin/OSC-Bridge/releases)
   - Opening installed app may show security warning on Mac computers (first launch only).
 After showing warning, allow permission in "Privacy & Security" section of system preferences.